redeflesq/telegram-send-bot/README.md

-# TelegramSendBot — Console Mass-Messenger
+# telegram-send-bot — Console Mass-Messenger

 A terminal-based script for sending messages to multiple Telegram dialogs via your account session.